-- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Are siblings of Catholic children attending St Peter's Catholic Primary school at the time of their admission (see note 8) - 3.
-Catholic children who are resident in the parish(es) of St Peter's and St Paul's. (see notes 3&11) - 4.
-Other Catholic children, (see note 3) - 5.
-Other looked after and previously looked after children. (see note 2) - 6.
-Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 7.
-Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 8.
-Children of other faiths whose membership is evidenced by a religious leader. (see note 7)

-9. Any other children.
+- 1. Catholic looked after and previously looked after children (see note 2 & note 3). - 2.
+Are Catholic siblings of children attending St Peter's Catholic Primary school at the time of their admission (see note 3 & note 8). - 3.
+Catholic children who are resident in the parish(es) of St Peter's and St Paul's (see note 3 & note 11). - 4.
+Other Catholic children (see note 3). - 5.
+Other looked after and previously looked after children (see note 2). - 6.
+Catechumens and members of an Eastern Christian Church (see notes 4 & note 5). - 7.
+Children of other Christian denominations whose membership is evidenced by a minister of religion (see note 6). - 8.
+Children of other faiths whose membership is evidenced by a religious leader (see note 7). - 9.
+Any other children.